Blancher/Blancher/README.md

 # Hello there!

 ## Welcome to my GitHub page.
-I mostly post my web development projects on here such as my e-commerce app and food game.
+I mostly post my web development projects on here such as my e-commerce app and appointment planner.

 ### Memes